OR WAIT null SECS

-With nearly 2,000 pregnancy and fertility apps available, app overload and inaccuracy are major problems for ob/gyns and their patients.
-That is why Kathryn Marko, MD, NCMP, Katherine T. Chen, MD, MPH, and Tamika Auguste, MD, led presentations on apps and remote monitoring and their roles in patient care.
+With nearly 2000 pregnancy and fertility apps available to mobile phone users, app overload and inaccuracy are major problems for ob/gyns and their patients.
+During the 2021 American College of Obstetricians and Gynecologists Annual Clinical and Scientific Meeting, 3 experts—Kathryn Marko, MD, NCMP; Katherine T. Chen, MD, MPH; and Tamika Auguste, MD—led presentations on these types of apps and remote monitoring, as well as the role they play in patient care.

-Marko led the presentation with her focus on the good, bad, ugly, and future vision for mobile apps and remote monitoring.
-Marko is the residency program director and assistant professor at the George Washington University in Washington, D.C.
-In her work with mobile apps and remote monitoring, she saw positives in smoking cessation and breastfeeding.
+Marko, who is the residency program director and assistant professor at the George Washington University in Washington, DC, discussed the good and bad aspects and future of mobile apps and remote monitoring.
+Through her work, she saw positive changes regarding smoking cessation and breastfeeding.

-Moderate quality randomized control trials (RCTs, said Marko, pointed to improved smoking cessation with text message intervention (4 RCTs).
-The text messages included information on the harms of smoking, both to the mother and to the fetus.
-Telehealth interventions with text and web-based interventions showed significant improvement in exclusive breastfeeding and breastfeeding continuation rates (3 RCTs).
+Moderate-quality randomized control trials (RCTs), Marko said, led to improved smoking cessation with text message intervention (4 RCTs) that provided information on the risks to the mother and fetus in those who smoke.
+In addition, telehealth and text- and web-based interventions showed significant improvement in exclusive breastfeeding and breastfeeding continuation rates (3 RCTs).
 Vaccination rates, however, were not affected by telehealth interventions.
-No significant clinical or behavioral outcome related to pregnancy wellness—including healthy eating, physical activity, and maternal weight gain—was significantly changed by telehealth intervention with smartphone app and text messaging, Marko said.
-“We can use this information to help patients more concretely connect with providers,” she said.
+No significant clinical or behavioral outcome related to pregnancy wellness, including healthy eating, physical activity, and maternal weight gain, was significantly changed by telehealth intervention with smartphone app and text messaging.
+“We can use this information to help patients more concretely connect with providers,” Marko said.
 “We can utilize this information to push out changes.”